scriptclump/open_source_question_answers/wordpress.md

 	Community
 	Contribute

-=> Developer Features in a WordPress?
+**Developer Features in a WordPress?**

 For developers, WordPress Have lots of goodies packed under the hood that you can use to extend WordPress in whatever direction takes your fancy.

 	Plugin System
 	Theme System